filecoin-project/lotus-docs/content/en/storage-providers/curio/setup.md

 You can adjust the `--advertise_address`, `--rpc_bind_addresses` and `--tserver_flags` according to your own configuration and needs.

-## Migrating from `lotus-miner` to `curio`
+## Migrating from Lotus-miner to Curio
 Curio provides a utility to users onboard quickly.
 Please run the below command on your `lotus-miner` node and follow the os-screen instructions.

 ```shell
 curio guided-setup
 ```

 Once the migration is complete, you can shut down all of your workers and miner processes.
-You can start `curio` process to replace them with correct configuration layer.
-TODO: Link to config
+You can start `curio` process to replace them with correct [configuration layer]({{< relref "config" >}}).

 ### Testing the setup